LIS

 12VAC35-46-710.
 Application for admission.

-A. Admission shall be based on evaluation of an application for admission.
+A. Admission shall be based on evaluation of a screening application for admission.
 The requirements of this section do not apply to court-ordered placements or transfer of a resident between residential facilities located in Virginia and operated by the same sponsor.

-B. Providers shall develop, and fully complete prior to acceptance for care, an application for admission that is designed to compile information necessary to determine:
+B. Providers shall develop and fully complete prior to acceptance for care an application for admission that is designed to compile screening information necessary to determine:

 1. The educational needs of the prospective resident;